We will be operating on a 90-minute delay. Classes will begin at 9:45 a.m. and the school building will open at 9:15 a.m. Please drive safely!

 Is the school hiring faculty and staff?

 Yes.
 Mr. Michael Rose, headmaster at CLASSICAL, has primary responsibility for hiring all faculty and staff.
-Positions to be filled will be advertised on the Careers page of this website and elsewhere beginning in early January, 2023, with start dates of July 1 for staff and August 16 for faculty.
+Positions to be filled will be advertised on the Careers page of this website.